cdl-geneseo/cdl-geneseo.github.io/_posts/2022-04-19-view-recordings-of-tales-from-the-crypto.md

 The title of the miniseries, *Tales from the Crypto*, is of course an allusion to the classic 1950's horror comic *Tales from the Crypt*.
 We chose it not only because of the obvious word play but also because both advocates and skeptics of cryptocurrency talk about it in a way that suggests *danger*: advocates see it as a threat to traditional power centers such as banks and governments, while skeptics see it as a threat to the stability of markets, to regulatory regimes designed to protect ordinary citizens from financial scams and bubbles, and to the environment.

-## Episode 1: "It Came from the Blockchain!"
+## Episode 1: "The Thing from the Blockchain!"

 In the first episode of *Tales from the Crypto*, SUNY Geneseo computer scientist and professor of mathematics Dr. Doug Baldwin offers a spinetingling introduction to blockchain, cryptographic authentication, and other technologies that have brought cryptocurrency to life.